7 police officers involved in Daniel Prude's death suspended

 Warren said Thursday that this was a change in the attorney general's stance.
 "Therefore, we will proceed, and that is why we have suspended these officers," she said.

-She also claimed she wanted to come forward to the public as soon as she was made aware of the full situation, but said her law department told her the attorney general's office had asked them not to do anything until their investigation was complete.
+She also claimed she wanted to come forward to the public as soon as she was made aware of the full situation, but said her law department told her the attorney general's office had asked them not to speak out until its investigation was complete.

 Rochester's police union said earlier Thursday that it "has concerns about the incident involving our members and Mr. Daniel Prude," and that it is in the process of gathering information.
-The union did not respond to CBS News' request for comment about the suspensions.
+The union declined to comment about the suspensions.

 The family's Wednesday announcement sparked protests in Rochester, and several activists were arrested, according to CBS affiliate WROC.
 More protests were planned for Thursday.